-The White House said Rachel Maddow was “desperate for ratings” when she released President Trump’s 2005 tax return, and whatever he motives, she definitely scored viewers — the Trump tax return earned “The Rachel Maddow Show” its best ratings ever.
+The White House said Rachel Maddow was “desperate for ratings” when she released President Trump’s 2005 tax return, and whatever her motives, she definitely scored viewers — the episode earned “The Rachel Maddow Show” its best ratings ever.

 The MSNBC host hauled in 4.1 million total viewers.
 Her previous high-water mark was January 10, 2017’s 3.2 million overall audience members, which means the tax return episode eclipsed that by 28.1 percent.

 In cable news’ key 25-54 demographic, “The Rachel Maddow Show” landed 1.4 million viewers.
 That beat her previous demo record (October 29, 2008) by an average of 100,000 adults.

 The much-hyped Maddow hour crushed its cable news competition: Anderson Cooper on CNN put up 1.1 million total viewers, with 396,000 coming from the main demo.
 Tucker Carlson on Fox News Channel posted 3 million total viewers at 9 p.m., with 594,000 in the demo.

 Tuesday was also MSNBC’s second-most-watched regularly scheduled show of all time — an episode of “Countdown with Keith Olbermann” on Oct.
 29, 2008 averaged 4.2 million total viewers.